sweetest-framework/sweetest/GUIDELINES.md

 ## Principles

+Where the introduction and reference gives a broad overview of test design and how it is implemented using sweetest, this is a condensed list of principles you should thrive for:

+#### General

 * Don't use sweetest if it makes no sense (e.g. classes which will never be tested in an integrated fashion)

+#### Steps

 * Expose properties of steps classes publicly only in cases where abstract domain-specific functionality is offered that is very unlikely to change (e.g. a fake backend might be exposed as "backend" and offer functions like "givenUserExists", so the test can simply call "users.givenUserExists(...)")

 ## Links